 Search engine spiders crave content, especially keyword-rich content.
 You may see “a lot of words,” but the search engines see “a document with lots of important data to offer the searcher.”
 In fact, often the pages that rank highest have far more than 300 words.
 They are detailed write-ups that have over 2,000 words.

 If you follow usability principles, you can write tons of text without overwhelming your reader.
-Besides if the search engines see a lot of keyword phrases combined with a low-word count, they could flag your site for spamming.
+Besides if the search engines, primarily Google, see a lot of keyword phrases combined with a low-word count, they could flag your site for spamming.

 A higher word count makes it easier to include your keywords and related phrases multiple times for SEO (Search Engine Optimization) without looking like you’re trying to game the search engines, which can lower your ranking.